-Procedures below describe how to migrate a PM or VM over the network: download the P2V client (virt-p2v) ISO file, boot the P2V client ISO file on the source PM or VM, and then use the client to configure, initiate, and monitor the secure network transfer from source side.
+Procedures below describe how to migrate a PM or VM over the network: download the P2V client (virtp2v) ISO file, boot the P2V client ISO file on the source PM or VM, and then use the client to configure, initiate, and monitor the secure network transfer from source side.
 No configuration steps are required on the system until after the migration is complete, but you can confirm that the migration is in progress on the Volumes page of the everRun Availability Console as volumes associated with the new VM begin to appear.

 Caution: Consider backing up the source PM or VM before preparing to migrate it.
 To backup a VM, export it (see Exporting a Virtual Machine).
+For additional information on backing up VMs or PMs, see Security Hardening.